- Born: Abt 1590, Wrington, Somersetshire, England 157

 "I mean good Edward Southworth, who not long Continued in this world the saints among.
 With him she lived seven years a wife, Till death put a period to his life,"

 Alice, his widow, came to Plymouth, Massachusetts on the ship Anne in 1623, and in August that year married Governor William Bradford.
-Edward's sons, Constant (born 1614) and Thomas (born 1616) remained in England till 1628-9, presumably to be educated.
+Edward's sons, Constant (born 1614) and Thomas (born 1616) remained in England untill 1628/9, presumably to be educated.
 If they were pupils in Blackburn Grammar School the information would be important.
 Both Sir John Southworth (died 1595) and his eldest son and heir, Thomas Southworth, Esquire were Governors and contributors to the school; therefore entitled to have their sons educated there."
 (End of letter to Blackburn Grammar School.
 Since the arms brought to Plymouth by Edward's widow had a sable field and since the Samlesbury Southworths bore the same and were the only Southworths in England who did - and the heir male had used crosses patonce, flory and crosslet, it seems conclusive that Edward of Samlesbury and Edward of Leyden were identical.

 Mrs. Mary J. Sibley